Yellow Ribbon (movement): September

-In September, yellow ribbons, patriotic posters, and graffiti continued to appear on the streets of the cities of the temporarily occupied territories.
-In particular, from September 8 to 10, during the counteroffensive in the Kharkiv region of the Armed Forces of Ukraine, the movement intensified in the temporarily occupied Vovchansk.
-Already on September 11, the city was liberated from the Russian invaders.
+In September, yellow ribbons, patriotic posters, and graffiti continued to appear on the streets of the cities of the occupied territories.
+In particular, from September 8 to 10, during the counteroffensive in the Kharkiv region of the Armed Forces of Ukraine, the movement intensified in occupied Vovchansk.
+On September 11, the city was liberated from the Russian occupation.

-On September 14, in temporarily occupied Kherson, Nova Kakhovka, Skadovsk, Kyrylivka, Tokmak, and Ivanovka, "Yellow Ribbon" held an action to collect signatures in support of the Armed Forces of Ukraine.
+On September 14, in occupied Kherson, Nova Kakhovka, Skadovsk, Kyrylivka, Tokmak, and Ivanovka, "Yellow Ribbon" held an action to collect signatures in support of the Armed Forces of Ukraine.
 For the safety of residents, activists asked to use an alternative signature.
-In a few hours, there were collected about 1,000 signatures.
+In a few hours, around 1,000 signatures were collected.

-On September 17, the movement called on residents of the temporarily occupied territories to send photos and videos of Russian collaborators, equipment, and campaign products, as well as streets, administrative buildings, and banks.
+On September 17, the movement called on residents of the occupied territories to send photos and videos of Russian collaborators, equipment, and campaign products, as well as streets, administrative buildings, and banks Russian collaborators used.

-On September 19, during another posting of leaflets in the temporarily occupied Simferopol, the movement pasted leaflets with the inscriptions "Opening soon!" and "Crimea is Ukraine!" on the building of Presidential representative of Ukraine in Crimea.
+On September 19, during another posting of leaflets in occupied Simferopol, the movement pasted leaflets with the inscriptions "Opening soon!" and "Crimea is Ukraine!" on the building of Presidential representative of Ukraine in Crimea.

-On September 20, "Yellow Ribbon" responded to the statements of the occupiers about holding pseudo-referendums in the temporarily occupied territories:
+On September 20, "Yellow Ribbon" responded to the statements of Russian authorities about holding referendums in the occupied territories:

 Activists assured that "referendums will not change Ukraine" and published an article in which they explained why their holding will not change anything.